Berbers: Ethnic groups

 Ethnically, Berbers comprise a minority population in the Maghreb.
-Berbers comprise 15% to 25% the population of Algeria, 10% of Libya, 31% to 35% of Morocco, and 1% of Tunisia.
+They comprise 35–60% of the Moroccan population, 15–25% of Algeria, 10% of Libya, and 1% of Tunisia.
 Berber language speakers in the Maghreb comprise 30% to 40% of the Moroccan population, and 15% to 35% of the Algerian population, with smaller communities in Libya and very small groups in Tunisia, Egypt and Mauritania.
 Berber languages in total are spoken by around 14 million to 16 million people in Africa.